kyriediculous/consensys-academy/README.md

 This would slightly increase gas costs, altough only marignal since constantinople release.

 The second problem is that method doesn't let us check for existing id's (and thus duplicate content) without the use of loops and arrays.
 Which is a pattern I try to avoid as much as possible.

+## Potential Upgrades

+### Update Listing Manifest
+I didn't include this out of time constraints on the client side (Fulltime job and next weekend I'll be at ethParis), the functionality is in the contract however.
+A listing owner can update the image, ebook or/and metadata of his listing by removing and adding resources to the existing listing manifest.
+This will return a new 32-byte keccak256 hash of the listing manifest, which can then be set on chain.

 ### Shopping Cart
 We could create shopping cart functionality by utilizing batch transactions.